Hartz-byte/plant-disease-detection/README.md

 **Kaggle Plant Disease Dataset (38 Classes)**
 [Download from Kaggle](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset/data)

+The dataset directory for the current setup is - (project root)/dataset/(kaggle dataset)

 - Total training images: `70,295`
 - Total validation images: `17,572`
-- 38 total classes including multiple diseases per crop and healthy samples.
+- 38 total classes, including multiple diseases per crop and healthy samples.

 > Due to size restrictions, the dataset is **not included** in this repository.
 > Please **download it manually** from the Kaggle link above and place the folders as shown below: